Little Joy: Little Joy (2008–2010)

 Their eponymous debut album was recorded with the help of producer Noah Georgeson and engineer Beau Raymond, whom Amarante met during his sessions with Devendra Banhart.
 It was released by Rough Trade Records on November 4, 2008, and was hailed by Pitchfork Media as "one of the sweetest, most listenable, consistently enjoyable records of the season."
 Their debut album was given four stars by Rolling Stone magazine and Nick Hornby voted it his favorite album of 2008.

 In popular culture

 Binki Shapiro contributed, alongside Little Joy collaborator Devendra Banhart, to Beck's second Record Club covers album, Songs of Leonard Cohen, as well as previously appearing in many of the music videos released from his album The Information, released in October 2006.

-"The Next Time Around" was used in a television commercial for the Volkswagen Passat, while "Keep Me in Mind" was used in season one, episode twenty ("The G-Word") of the NBC comedy series Whitney.
-"Don’t Watch Me Dancing" was used in the film The Age of Adaline.
+"The Next Time Around" was used in a television commercial for the Volkswagen Passat.

-Binki Shapiro began her career in the performing arts at an early age.
-She featured as a vocalist, dancer, and actress in the Kids on Stage for a Better World, a youth performance group sponsored by the Church of Scientology Celebrity Centre International in Hollywood.
-They performed original productions for audiences throughout Southern California.